 Western Gas’s enterprise value

-Enterprise value is approximately equal to the market equity value plus net debt (debt less cash).
-It’s an important metric for the valuation of the entire business.
-Equity value alone just gives the value to equity holders.
+Western Gas Partners (WES) has an enterprise value of $12.3 billion—the highest among select peers, topped only by EQT Midstream Partners (EQM).
+The enterprise value—approximately equal to market equity value plus the net debt (debt minus cash)—is an important metric in the valuation of an entire business.
+Equity value alone only gives the value to equity holders.

-WES’s forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of 10.1x is below the group average of 11.0x.
-Antero Midstream Partners (AM) has the highest forward EV-to-EBITDA of 12.4x.
-For an in-depth analysis of AM’s recent financial and market performance, read What Lies ahead for Antero Midstream Partners?
+WES’s forward EV-to-EBITDA (earnings before interest, taxes, depreciation, and amortization) multiple of 10.6x is above the group average of 10.3x.
+Antero Midstream Partners (AM) has the highest forward EV-to-EBITDA of 12.5x.

-Western Gas’s distribution yield of 7.1% is higher than the group average of 6.6%.
-This might reflect Western Gas’s slightly higher leverage and lower distribution growth targets compared to Antero Midstream Partners, EQT Midstream Partners, and Rice Midstream Partners (RMP).
-High distribution yield most likely indicates high risk and a high cost of equity capital.
+Western Gas’s distribution yield of 6.0% is higher than the select peer group average of 5.6%.
+This might reflect Western Gas’s slightly higher leverage and lower distribution growth targets, as compared to Antero Midstream Partners AM, EQT Midstream Partners, and Rice Midstream Partners (RMP).
+Remember, a high distribution yield likely indicates high riskiness and the high cost of equity capital.

 In the next part, we’ll analyze Western Gas’s exposure to commodity prices.